TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/ImageEffects/ImageEffects.md

 temporary RenderTextures that we create (not supplied by the source or destination parameters).

-However, using `Gl.Begin`, we can set the normal vectors of the four vertices of the quadrilateral to be the view vectors of the four corners of the frustum.
+However, using `GL.Begin`, we can set the normal vectors of the four vertices of the quadrilateral to be the view vectors of the four corners of the frustum.
 These will be interpolated in the shader, so we can easily reconstruct the view ray from the camera at any point sampled.